-Secondly, they will be by your side during many hours of your wedding.
-Including individuals who are not prepared to handle the pressure could be negative to you.
+Secondly, they will be by your side for many hours of your wedding.
+Individuals who are not prepared to handle pressure could be negative to you.

 Average Read Time: 4 minutes